Dario hysginon

 Dario hysginon is a tropical freshwater fish native to Southeast Asia; in the countries of India, Myanmar, and Bengal.
-Hysginon means scarlet or red dye in Ancient Greek which has been classified to this genus of Dario because of its red appearance.
+Hysginon means "scarlet" or "red dye" in Ancient Greek which has been classified to the genus Dario because of its red appearance.

 They can grow about 2–4 cm, and they have dorsal fins that contain 14 – 15 spines, and 5 – 7 soft rays.

-Dario hysginons are generally peaceful fish, and can live for 3 – 6 years.
-Sven O. Kullander and Ralf Britz have added many species of fish to FishBase and gave Dario hysginon a Swedish name, "Purpurbadis".
+D. hysginons are generally peaceful fish, and can live for 3 – 6 years.
+Sven O. Kullander and Ralf Britz have added many species of fish to FishBase and gave D. hysginon a Swedish name, "Purpurbadis".

 Habitat

 Dario hysginon live shallow areas with sand, pebbles, and dense vegetation such as grasses.
 In nature small crustaceans, worms, insect larvae, and zooplankton are the common food sources in their habitat.

 Aquarium life

 Care

 In captivity they enjoy frozen blood worms, daphnia, mysis, and brineshrimp.

 Breeding

 Females lay around 60 eggs and they hatch 2 – 3 days.

 They breed in warm waters, however breeding can cause males and females to become territorial, they can attack each other if they are in each other's territories and sometimes they feed on their offspring.